clayauld/meshtopo/README.md

 -   Python 3.9+ or Docker
 -   Access to an MQTT broker with Meshtastic data
--   CalTopo account with API access
+-   CalTopo Team Account with access URL

+### Obtaining CalTopo Connect Key

+1. Log into your CalTopo Team Account Administration page
+2. Navigate to **Trackable Devices** → **Access URLs**
+3. Copy the connect key from your team's access URL
+4. The connect key looks like: `aoJpFiwnxxgGEuaMY6W0gcqdeQ3T2bjoQfzvWbduT9LjJ`

 ### Docker Deployment (Recommended)